 Lamiaceae – Lamiaceae (Labiatae).

-- Bath with savory: 100 g of savory is poured into 1 liter of boiling water and infused for 20 minutes.
-Then filter and pour the infusion into a bath filled with water.
+- Bath with oregano: 100 g of oregano is poured into 1 liter of water, brought to a boil and infused for 10 minutes, after which it is filtered.
+The liquid is added to a bath filled with water.

 A large role in folk medicine is given to oregano tea as a gargle for the throat and mouth.
 Oregano is often mixed with sage and chamomile, which I highly recommend.
 These three herbs should be present in the mixture in equal parts.
 Tea is prepared according to the already described recipe.
 The treatment of all types of wounds with a decoction of oregano is also practiced, although the use of chamomile is more effective here.

 There will be no side effects if overdoses are avoided and not used orally during pregnancy.